monicamarshall/ElevatorSimulator/README.md

 #Main routine activity:

-8. The main routine simulates 10 users using the elevator one at a time, with a 2 seconds wait between them.
+8. The main routine simulates 10 users using the elevator concurrently using a ThreadPool of 3 threads.

 #Example Output:
 Elevator is stopped at level 0